ibm-messaging/mq-ansible/README.md

 # Troubleshooting

-If one of the following errors appear during the run of the playbook, run the following commands according to the problem:
+If one of the following errors appears during the run of the playbook, run the following commands according to the problem:

 - `Please add this host's fingerprint to your known_hosts file to manage this host.` - Indicates that an SSH password cannot be used instead of a key.